 The English dubbing is as onerous as you would imagine, but I find it amusing that they dub Hungarian-born Hargitay with a vague Schwarzenegger accent.
-Everyone else speaks in a generic American timbre, while Hercules does a bad European Terminator.
+Everyone else speaks in a generic British timbre, while Hercules does a bad European Terminator.

-I think the most disappointing thing about this version of Hercules is that he never quite displays his superior strength, and there is no finale where he is chained between two big things that he must pull down with all his strungth like a mens.
+The most disappointing thing about this version of Hercules is that he never quite displays his superior strength, and there is no finale where he is chained between two big things that he must pull down with all his strungth like a mens.